RealityBending/Onboarding/README.md

  - **Step 2: Add your profile to the website**
    - In your newly *copied* repository, navigate to the folder `your-username/clinicalbrainlab.github.io/content`.
 This is where all the concent of the website is stored.
    - Can you guess which file is the one storing the profiles of our lab members?
-By intuition or by try-and-error, you should now click on the file `people.Rmd`.
+By intuition or by try-and-error, you should now click on the file `people` folder and look for the *.Rmd* file that you belong to (e.g. Research Fellows, Undergraduate Student etc).
 The extension *.Rmd* stands for **markdown** (or more specifically **R markdown** here).
 Don't worry too much if you are not familiar with the term.
 Read on!
-   - By reading through the `people.Rmd` file, you can see that it's just like any another word document (except more powerful ^^).
+   - By reading through the `.Rmd` file, you can see that it's just like any another word document (except more powerful ^^).
 The "#" is used to create the sections.
 You should now click on the *pencil* symbol at the top of the document to start editing.
-   - Locate the "section" that you belong to; whether you are a member of **Research Scientists and Research Fellows** or a member of the **Undergraduate Students**.
-If you can't find a section that accurately captures your role in the lab, do not hesitate to create a new one!
+   - If you can't find a *.Rmd* file in the `people` folder that accurately captures your role in the lab, do not hesitate to create a new one!
    - Now, you can simply look at what is being written under the name of other members, copy it, and customize the section to make it yours!

   - **Step 3: Add your profile picture**